Project management statistics for 2023

 Nevertheless, it does paint a picture of what the average project is most likely to look like.

-Topping the list, 44% of organizations regularly use predictive methodologies, and 41% always or often use agile.
+Topping the list, 44% of organizations regularly use predictive methodologies, and 41% always or often use Agile.

 Meanwhile, a mere 8% of organizations regularly use PRINCE2, with a whopping 78% electing to ignore it either always or most of the time.
+Given that PRINCE2 is mostly used with large projects, this isn’t surprising.

 Project management failure statistics

-Whereas 41% of underperformers will point to inadequate sponsor support as the cause of project failure, this percentage dwindles to a mere 17% in high-performing organizations.
+Namely, while 41% of underperformers will point to inadequate sponsor support as the cause of project failure, this percentage dwindles to a mere 17% in high-performing organizations.

 The sweeping generalization of inadequate sponsor support driving project failure is inaccurate according to these PMI statistics.